itprojects/InboxPager/README.md

 - Keep track of your unread messages.

-- Notify with sound of new messages, per user choice.
+- Notify with sound of new messages per user choice.

-- Notify with device vibration of new messages, per user choice.
+- Notify with device vibration of new messages per user choice.

 - Work with OpenPGP messages.